June 22, 2024

 They're also kind of obscene.
 His poetic specialty was mujun "drollery" and khala‘a "boasting about stuff that can get you in serious trouble."
 These aren't genres, exactly, but modes, of prose as well as poetry, which brings me to the favor I am asking.

 Ibn al-Maghribi is credited with a prosimetrum treatise called "The Epistle of the Two Luminaries," which is how I'm translating Risalat al-Nayyirayn for the time being.
 It seems to be about a love triangle.
-The "luminaries" he means are the sun and moon.
+The "luminaries" are the sun and moon.
 Ibn Abi Hajala quotes two bits from it in Diwan al-Sababa, and you can read them here.

 It pains me to report that Risalat al-Nayyirayn is listed on the title page of Universität Tübingen Ma VI 70, and must have been contained in the forty pages now missing from that manuscript.
 The only other trace of it to surface is in al-Safadi's biographical entry for the poet: "Ibn al-Maghribi also has an epistle known as 'The Two Luminaries,' written in the style of Ibn al-Wahrani—an excellent treatise which I copied into part 23 of my Tadhkira."